stevenmaguire/stevenmaguire.github.io/about.md

 As of February 2015, I have been lending a helping hand to a few early and growth stage startups in Chicago; improving product development processes, recruiting and building product teams, and adding technical vision to strategic conversations.

-In the remaining time I am actively involved in the meetup community, contributing to [open source projects](https://github.com/stevenmaguire), authoring online training material, and volunteering for The [All-Stars Project, Development School for Youth](http://allstars.org/dsy/) as a Program Associate.
+In the remaining time I am actively involved in the [Chicago tech meetup community](http://www.meetup.com/members/40042402/), contributing to [open source projects](https://github.com/stevenmaguire), authoring online training material, and volunteering for The [All-Stars Project, Development School for Youth](http://allstars.org/dsy/) as a Program Associate.

 In the previous chapter of my life, I was using my powers for good [redefining the textbook industry for both students and publishers](http://www.builtinchicago.org/blog/how-i-am-using-technology-disrupt-education-industry) at [Packback](http://www.packbackbooks.com/) as the Head of Engineering.
 I've left them in [good hands](http://www.karllhughes.com/2015/packback-engineering/).